South America Bike Sharing Market: Industry Analysis and Forecast (2024-2030) by Bike Type, Bike Model, Sharing System, and Region.

 The majority of the systems (72.83%) are dock-based, and they are either located in megacities like So Paulo and Mexico City, or little towns like Quimbaya, Colombia, with a population of less than 30 thousand people.
 In 2008, Rio de Janeiro became the first Latin American city to introduce a bike share scheme.
 This system, known as SAMBA, consisted of 19 stations and a fleet of 190 bicycles.
 The number of bike sharing systems grew in the following years, with a surge from 2017 to 2020, when 25 dockless systems and 28 new dock based systems went live.
 New systems evolved throughout the course of more than a decade after the first BSS was implemented, and some systems were restructured or shut down.
 In the month of December 2020, 92 systems in Latin America were fully operational.
 Some systems have modified their infrastructure throughout time by extending their fleet and stations, altering technology, and enhancing their performance in order to meet the expectations and needs of the general public.
 It's worth noting that over this time, 19 of the examined systems went through a restructuring process.

 BSSs can be used in conjunction with mass transit systems to aid with the "last-mile" problem.
 To do this, bike sharing systems are expected to be installed near transit stops, allowing for quick and easy access to bikes.
 Integrated, high-quality, and easily accessible transit networks are critical for encouraging people to switch from private to public transportation.
-Lack of coordination, institutional governance, and transportation subsidies, which directly affects low-income groups, is a big problem for citizens, governments, and operators are the factors considered to restrain the growth of the Latin America Bike sharing market.
+Lack of coordination, institutional governance, and transportation subsidies, which directly affects low-income groups, is a big problem for citizens, governments, and operators are the factors considered to restrain the growth of the Bike sharing market.

 South America Bike Sharing Market